xmtp/xmtp-js/README.md

 A Client is created with `Client.create(wallet: ethers.Signer): Promise<Client>` that requires passing in a connected Wallet.
 The Client will request a wallet signature in 2 cases:

-1. To sign the newly generated key bundle, this happens only the very first time when key bundle is not found in storage
+1. To sign the newly generated key bundle.
+This happens only the very first time when key bundle is not found in storage.
-2. To sign a random salt used to encrypt the key bundle in storage, this happens every time the Client is started (including the very first time)
+2. To sign a random salt used to encrypt the key bundle in storage.
+This happens every time the Client is started (including the very first time).

-The Client will connect to XMTP testnet by default.
+The Client will connect to the XMTP playnet by default.
 CreateOptions can be used to override this and other parameters of the network connection.

-Note that currently the Client uses browser's local storage, so starting it on a different device or browser and connecting to the same wallet will create a "split identity" situation where only one of the clients will be able to decrypt given incoming message depending on which of the advertised key bundles the sender chose to use.
-Similarly if local storage is cleared for whatever reason and a new key bundle is created, older messages encrypted with older bundles cannot be decrypted anymore and will cause the client to throw.

 ```ts
 import { Client } from 'xmtp-js'